Students thrive socially, emotionally, physically, and academically.

 Grades 1 – 5 have weekly PE where they learn basic principles of exercise, group sports, and physical fitness.

 A Canterbury distinctive is how we conduct our students’ lunchtime.
-All grades eat together to encourage a spirit of camaraderie.
-Additionally, students enjoy their meal in a quiet environment (no talking) while listening to classical music.
+Students enjoy their meal in a quiet environment (no talking) while listening to classical music.
 This practice allows students to actually eat their lunch in a timely manner and aids in their digestion.
 A time of recess follows prior to beginning the afternoon session.

 Regular Recess Times